Webinar Series | Cooperation with the Informal Sector: Key Pillar to Successful EPR Implementation

 Speakers: Mrs. Joyce Gachugi-Waweru, CEO PAKPRO & Griffins Ochieng, Co-Founder and Executive Director Kenya’s Centre for Environment Justice and Development (CEJAD)

-Read more and register
+Read more and find the session recording!

-March and April
+April

 The views and opinions expressed in this webinar do not necessarily reflect the positions of the core partners of GAP for EPR, nor of PREVENT Waste Alliance members or official policy positions of the international organisations and governments involved.